 Veterans Benefits Attorney

 Our Veterans’ Benefits and Elder Law attorneys can help you understand the various benefits of the Veterans Administration and other government programs.
-When you’re looking for an Elder Law attorney near Beaverton we’re here for you.
-Our team specializes in Medicaid, estate planning, probate, and veterans benefits!
+Our team of attorneys at Oregon Estate and Elder Law near Tualatin specializes in elder law and provides a variety of services including Medicaid eligibility, wills and estates, and probate.

 The Veterans Administration (VA) Pension is available to wartime veterans and their surviving spouses who qualify.
 The monthly pension benefit is not based on service-connected disability.
 A married wartime veteran may be eligible for up to $2,170.00 per month, income tax-free, and a surviving spouse of a qualified wartime veteran may be eligible for up to $1,176.00 per month.
 The applicant can receive care at their home, in assisted living, in memory care, or in a nursing home.